 “Nothing could have gone off better”: the wedding of Queen Victoria and Prince Albert

-As a new television programme restages the sumptuous wedding of Queen Victoria and Albert of Saxe-Coburg and Gotha, which took place on 10 February 1840 at St James’s Palace, Tracy Borman recounts the nuptials, from the young queen’s preparations to the public reaction to the new prince…
+The sumptuous wedding of Queen Victoria and Albert of Saxe-Coburg and Gotha took place on 10 February 1840 at St James’s Palace.
+Writing for History Extra, Tracy Borman recounts the nuptials, from the young queen’s preparations to the public reaction to the new prince…

 “We are all going stark, staring mad.
 Nothing is heard or thought of but doves and cupids, triumphal arches and whit favours, and last but not least, variegated lamps and general illuminations.”